ofmla/devito-wiki/Azure-Hyperscale:-Kubernetes-Setup-for-Dask.md

 ```
 client = Client('51.11.43.137:8786')
 ```
-where `51.11.43.137` is the EXTERNAL-IP of the scheduler we found in step 17.
+where `51.11.43.137` is the EXTERNAL-IP of the scheduler/LoadBalancer we found in step 17.

 20. Run all cells in the notebook.
-It will distribute jobs to 16 workers on the kubernetes cluster we created.
+It will distribute jobs to 16 workers on the Kubernetes cluster we created.

 21. When the job is finished, run the command to delete the Kubernetes cluster. ([more info](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-delete))
 ```